etiennesegonzac/Bun/README.markdown

-# Bun: a simple Todo list on all your devices
+# Bun: a simple Todo list synced between all your devices

 ## The Goal
 A simple, open source, todo list app working everywhere you have a modern browser (not just WebKit), with offline & sync capabilities.